uselagoon/lagoon/docs/resources/faq.md

 ## We installed the Elasticsearch\Solr service on our website.
 How can we get access to the UI (port 9200/8983) from a browser?
 <!-- markdown-link-check-disable-next-line -->
 We suggest only exposing web services (NGINX/Varnish/Node.js) in your deployed environments.
-Locally, you can get the ports mapped for these services by checking `docker-compose ps`, and then load [`http://localhost`](http://localhost/)`:<port>` in your browser.
+Locally, you can get the ports mapped for these services by checking `docker compose ps`, and then load [`http://localhost`](http://localhost/)`:<port>` in your browser.

 ## I have a question that isn't answered here